refactoring-ai/predicting-refactoring-ml/README.md

 If you want to export a jar file and run it somewhere else, just do `mvn clean package`.
 A .jar file will be created under the `target/` folder.
 You can use this jar to run the tool manually.

+To run the tests, you should unzip all the .zip files inside /data-collection/repos.

 ### Running in a manual way